morrowc/picam/README.md

 Collect images from a pi-camera on the pi, send those images to a remote server for storage.
-Maximum resolution for a Logitech QuickCam Pro is 800 x 600, the camera used, however, is not limited to the QuickCam Pro.
+Maximum resolution for a Logitech QuickCam Pro is 800 x 600, the camera software used, however, is not limited to the QuickCam Pro.

 # Dependencies